sahiljain443/cyberscan-extension/README.md

 ### Basic Usage

 1. **Navigate to Any Website**: Open any webpage you want to analyze
-2. **Click CyberGuard Icon**: Find the orange shield icon in your Chrome toolbar
+2. **Click cyberscan Icon**: Find the orange shield icon in your Chrome toolbar
 3. **View Analysis**: The extension will automatically scan and analyze the page

 ### Understanding the Interface